alsoGAMER/BotBase/DATABASE.md

 lots of options is that it's lightweight, has fewer security concerns (no user and password to remember), and requires no setup at all.

-The configuration is hassle-free, you can keep the default values and they'll work just fine.
+The configuration is hassle-free, you can keep the default values, and they'll work just fine.
 If you need a more complex database structure, just edit the `DB_CREATE` SQL query to fit your needs, but do not alter the default `users` table unless you also change all the SQL queries in the `config.py`